leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ##### Long-term

-Long duration and very large capacity, this where we store information for future.
+Long duration and very large capacity, this is where we store information for future.

 * Declarative:
   * Things we know (knowledge).